odoo/documentation/content/applications/hr/appraisals.rst

 - :guilabel:`Manager`: the employee's manager, indicated by the profile icon in the bottom-right corner of an appraisal card.
 - :guilabel:`Status banner`: the status of the appraisal.
-A banner appears if an appraisal is marked as either :guilabel:`Canceled` or :guilabel:`Done`.
+A banner appears if an appraisal is marked as either :guilabel:`Cancelled` or :guilabel:`Done`.
 If no banner is present, that means the appraisal has not happened, or has not been scheduled yet.

 To view the details of any appraisal, click on the card to open the appraisal form.